University nomination required. See How to Apply below for more details.

 Scholarships are offered in any of three categories:

-- To students who have demonstrated commitment to careers related to the environment; or
+- To students who have demonstrated commitment to careers related to the environment

-- To Native American and Alaska Native students who have demonstrated commitment to careers related to tribal public policy; or
+- To Native American and Alaska Native students who have demonstrated commitment to careers related to tribal public policy

 - To Native American and Alaska Native students who have demonstrated commitment to careers related to Native health care